Palats/mapshot/README.md

 Generated `html` files are not meant to be cached, as they are potentially updated on each render.
 Javascript files can be cached as their name will change as needed.
 The `thumbnail.png` is used only as a favicon - while it might change in the future, it is not critical.
 Anything under a specific mapshot directory (`d-<hash>`) is immutable and can be cached indefinitely.

+In practice, if adding a caching layer in front of `./mapshot serve`, everything can be cached as most of the content URLs contain hashes.
+Exceptions:
+* `/` (not subpaths) is HTML listing available mapshots.
+It changes content in place everytime a new one mapshot is created.
+Caching should probably be short term to allow to see new content.
+* `/map/` (not subpaths) is the mapshot viewer HTML.
+It changes rarely - on every new release of the mod.
+Caching is likely fine for hours.
+Note: this is content from the `serve` command, not the html/js files generated in `script-output`.
+* `/map/thumbnail.png` is used as a favicon.
+It might change in place in the future, but can be cached heavily as it is non-critical.

 ### Example

 Visually, that gives something like that: